faastjs/faast.js/docs/api/faastjs.faasterror.logurl.md

 ## FaastError.logUrl property

-The log URL for the specific invocation that caused this error.
+The log URL if this `FaastError` was caused by a cloud function invocation exception.
+The url will have a space at the beginning and end.

 <b>Signature:</b>